 Ask students questions when they present their representation, such as:

-• How does repeated addition look like multiplication?
+• How is repeated addition like multiplication?